JoZhouFang/JoZhouFang.github.io/index.md

 # About Me

-Here is **Zhou Fang (Jo, 方舟)**.
+My name is **Zhou Fang (Jo, 方舟)**.

 I am a master majoring in Quantum science and engineering at Southern university of science and technology.
-My advisors are [Yifei Zhu](https://yifeizhu.github.io/) and [Liang Kong](https://www.sustech.edu.cn/zh/faculties/liangkong.html).
+My advisor is [Yifei Zhu](https://yifeizhu.github.io/) and my previous advisor is [Liang Kong](https://www.sustech.edu.cn/zh/faculties/liangkong.html).

 **Email:**12333069@mail.sustech.edu.cn